Nahant, MA 01908

 In the summer of 2016, McMahan led a team of researchers, fishers and local residents in a Sea Grant-funded project to begin investigating the viability of a soft-shell green crab fishery in Midcoast ME (DV-16-10).
 With training from a visiting Venetian crab fisherman, they successfully identified pre-molt green crabs, using subtle but distinct color changes on the ventral margins of the abdomen and platelets.

-In this second phase of the project, McMahan and her team will conduct a trapping study to identify spatial and temporal patterns of green crab abundance and molting, as well as the continued study of external pre-molt indictors.
-The type of gear required to harvest and store pre-molt crabs will also be tested.
-They will travel to Venice, Italy and participate in the traditional soft-shell crab fishery during peak harvesting, in an effort to gain understanding of the fishery and apply traditional techniques to efforts in Maine.
-Finally, in an effort to incorporate educational outreach, they plan to engage a local elementary school to assist with observing green crab molt patterns.
+In this second phase of the project, McMahan and her team conducted a trapping study to identify spatial and temporal patterns of green crab abundance and molting, as well as the continued study of external pre-molt indicators.
+They tested the type of gear required to harvest and store pre-molt crabs.
+They traveled to Venice, Italy and participated in the traditional soft-shell crab fishery during peak harvesting, in an effort to gain understanding of the fishery and apply traditional techniques to efforts in Maine.
+Students, local residents, and business owners helped with monitoring and producing soft-shell crabs.
+In 2017, several chefs experimented with cooking soft-shell green crabs and featured the product as a menu item to high demand, representing the first time soft-shell green crabs have been served in the United States and demonstrating the market potential for soft-shell green crab.

 Sea Grant funds: $4,000